 Example of accrued expenses recorded using cash accounting

 The same corporate law firm that accrues $125,000 in expenses might also use cash accounting to track actual transactions resulting in payments made.
-The firm’s accountant may record each transaction as actual payments made, which can reflect a different amount than the initial expense of $125,000 since the accountant is only keeping track of transactions where money exchanges are made, rather than estimated future payments.
-The result may show the firm’s expenses as less than $125,000 because of payments made, and may not make future payments into consideration when the accountant is preparing the law firm’s financial statements.
+The firm’s accountant may record each transaction as actual payments made, which can reflect a different amount than the initial expense of $125,000 since the accountant is only keeping track of transactions where money exchanges are made rather than estimated future payments.
+The result may show the firm’s expenses as less than $125,000 because of payments made and may not consider future payments when the accountant is preparing the law firm’s financial statements.

 Prepaid Expenses vs. Accrued Expenses